An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

 \subsection{Calibration Weighting}

 To address the practical limitations of the IPSW approach in the nested, biased sampling setting, we next propose a calibration weighting (CW) method to correct sampling bias in AUC estimation for the target population.
 The key idea is to calibrate the covariate distribution of the validation cohort to that of the target population by assigning individual weights so that the weighted covariates in the validation cohort match the target population's distribution.
 Unlike IPSW, CW does not require estimating a sampling model and can be implemented using only summary statistics of the target population, meaning that individual-level data outside the validation cohort are not necessary.
 These features make CW more broadly applicable.
 For example, when patient-level data cannot be disclosed but covariate summary statistics are available, CW remains feasible, whereas IPSW cannot be applied.
 In addition, IPSW depends on the correct specification of the sampling model, whereas CW's performance is not compromised by modeling assumptions.
 Given covariate summary statistics from the target population (the anchor population), CW can be implemented using entropy balancing to obtain the calibration weights \citep{Hainmueller2012}.
+We use entropy balancing because it achieves exact balance on the moments of specified covariate while keeping the weights close to uniform, which provides a stable and interpretable calibration procedure.